Skip to main content

 Longer story – but I had been kind of forced into volunteering, not really volunteering forced into by my mother who was working at a church into working with middle school girls for a summer camp and had an experience both a personal spiritual experience and loved teaching them and loved being around them.

 They both could see that politics was affecting their churches.
 Sometimes it was splitting their churches.
 It was causing great division and harm in their churches.
 And even outside of those extreme examples, it just was affecting how people thought about themselves and their lives and their neighbors.
-They could tell that there was something the church should say about this or their role in teaching people or shepherding people needed to consider politics.
+They could tell that there was something the church should say about this, or their role in teaching people or shepherding people needed to consider politics.
 But they were very understandably wary of that and didn’t know what to do.

 And I quickly realized, Oh, I have an interest in this.
 I want to keep reading and bring the gifts that I am learning to these people that are my peers.
 But also I kind of quickly realized I have a strange good temperament for it.
 It doesn’t make me as nervous as it makes some other people.
 So pretty quickly I realized, oh, it’s still challenging, it can still be exhausting, but I enjoy going into churches, which I spend a lot of my time now doing and helping and saying, “How could we have a better conversation about this?
 What biblical resources help us think about this well?
 What resources for having good conversations are available to us?”